dreaminforce/sf-chrome-extension-example/README.md

 ## Contributing
 Contributions are welcome!
 If you have ideas for improvements or encounter any issues, please:

-Fork the repository.
-Create a new branch (git checkout -b feature/YourFeature).
-Commit your changes (git commit -m 'Add some feature').
-Push to your branch (git push origin feature/YourFeature).
-Open a pull request.

 ## License
 This project is licensed under the MIT License.